-10.17 Due to the historical development of the centre, the nature of the size of retail units isare 'small'.
-While this has other positive impacts it can undermine retail development and quality as 'higher quality' retail multiple retailers do not have sufficiently sized units to allow them to locate within the centre.
+10.17 Due to the historical development of the centre, the nature of the size of retail units is 'small'.
+While this has other positive impacts it can undermine retail development and quality as 'higher quality' multiple retailers do not have sufficiently sized units to allow them to locate within the centre.
 In order to improve the quality of the retail offer, we will require the provision of 'larger' modern retail units within any extension to 'Selborne Walk Shopping Precinct'.
 We consider a 'larger' retail unit to be of 400 sq.m or more.
 The provision of 'larger' modern units will provide 'higher end' retailers with sufficiently size units to be able to locate within the town centre.
-In addition, in order to maintain sufficiently sized units we will protect the existing 'larger' retail units within the centre by resisting the sub -division of 'larger' units and support the combining of 'smaller' units within the 'Primary Shopping Frontage' and 'Shopping Precinct.
+In addition, in order to maintain sufficiently sized units we will protect the existing 'larger' retail units within the centre by resisting the sub -division of 'larger' units within the 'Primary Shopping Frontage'.

 10.18 We would seek any future redevelopment plans for the Selborne Walk Shopping Centre to be explored through the development of a Masterplan.
-Such a Master Plan, as part of any expansion proposals, will provide a long term, comprehensive and structured approach to the redevelopment of Selborne Walk Shopping
+Such a Master Plan, as part of any expansion proposals, will provide a long term, comprehensive and structured approach to the redevelopment of Selborne Walk Shopping Centre and the regeneration of the centre as a whole.